Highball TV

+The platform also features a selection of original Canadian movies and web series, including Mother of All Shows, The Drawer Boy, Tactical Girls, Band Ladies and Less Than Kosher.

 The service is currently available on the web, as well as apps for Apple TV and Roku devices.
 Subscription rates are $7 per month, or $70 annually.

 Original feature films

 In 2021, HighballTV announced a $12-million slate of original feature films going into production over the following year that would feature women and BIPOC filmmakers in key creative roles.